 How to Appeal a Social Security Disability Denial

 However, there is good news: The appeals process offers a number of opportunities to convince the SSA that its decision to deny you was in error.
 The stronger the case you put forward during this process, the better the chance you have of collecting benefits.
-A lawyer from our firm can guide you through the appeals process, which involves these stages:
+A lawyer from our law firm can guide you through the appeals process, which involves these stages:

 The Request for Reconsideration Stage